Dallas Cup

-The Dallas Cup, is an annual international football tournament for invited youth teams.
+The Dallas Cup is an annual international football tournament for invited youth teams.
 The tournament was established in 1980 and is held in Dallas, Texas, with FC Dallas serving as its host club.
 Venues used for the tournament include the Cotton Bowl and Toyota Stadium.
 The Dallas Cup includes divisions ranging from U-12 to U-19 in the Boys' tournament and U-15 through U-19 in the Dallas Cup Girls' Invitational presented by Mary Kay, which features girls' age groups.
-The Panama national U-20 team is the current champion of the elite U19 Gordon Jago Super Group.
+The Botafogo is the current champion of the elite U19 Gordon Jago Super Group.
 The first ever Dallas Cup saw an English club side from South London, St. Thomas More, win the U14 cup and elite international competition has been a cornerstone for the tournament ever since.

-List of Supergroup champions
+List of Champions

+Following is the list with the main U-19 category champions by year:

+Group A U-19

+Supergroup U-19

 The elite U19 Super Group was founded in 1990.
-The country of Brazil has the most Super Group champions.
-View full list of Dallas Cup champions.